Sandalu123/anydesk-resetter/README.md

 ## ⚠️ Important Notes

+- **Uninstall First**: Always uninstall AnyDesk through Windows Settings/Control Panel before running this script
 - **Administrator Rights**: The script requires administrator privileges to access system directories and driver store
-- **AnyDesk Closure**: The script will automatically close AnyDesk if it's running
+- **AnyDesk Closure**: The script will automatically close any remaining AnyDesk processes
-- **Backup Warning**: This script permanently removes AnyDesk and its data.
+- **Backup Warning**: This script permanently removes AnyDesk residual data.
 Backup any important AnyDesk configurations before running
 - **Antivirus**: Some antivirus software may flag the script due to its system-level operations
+- **Restart Recommended**: Restart your computer before running the script for best results

 ## 🖼️ Interface Preview